scjx123/tp/docs/DeveloperGuide.md

     > Task :processResources UP-TO-DATE
     > Task :classes UP-TO-DATE

-    > Task :Domnus.main()
+    > Task :Domsun.main()
     	____________________________________________________________
-    		Hello, I'm Domnus.
+    		Hello, I'm Domsun.
 What can I do for you?
     	____________________________________________________________
     	____________________________________________________________
     		Here are the tasks due within 3 days: